drissiOmar98/Spring-AI-Integration/spring-ai-chat-options/README.md

-# Spring AI Chat Options Demo
+# 🚀 Spring AI Chat Options Demo

-A Spring Boot application demonstrating how to use various OpenAI chat options with Spring AI.
+A **Spring Boot 4** application showcasing how to leverage **OpenAI chat options** with **Spring AI** to control your LLM's behavior for any use case.

+Whether you're building creative storytelling features, precise factual Q&A, or automated code generation, this demo helps you explore **temperature, penalties, max tokens, stop sequences**, and more!

+✨ **What This Demo Covers:**
+- 🎨 **Creative Writing** – High temperature and presence penalty for storytelling
+- 📚 **Factual Q&A** – Low temperature for deterministic answers
+- 💻 **Code Generation** – Moderate temperature with stop sequences for structured code
+- ⚙️ **Configurable Chat Options** – Full control of model parameters per endpoint

+🎯 **Goal:** Learn how to configure Spring AI chat options to make your LLM responses **creative, precise, or deterministic**, depending on your application needs.

 ## Prerequisites

-- Java 24
+- Java 21+
 - Maven
 - OpenAI API key